 “The show and the movies exist side by side.
-There will be no conflict.”
+There will be no conflict,” Albrecht said in 2018.

 Lionsgate paid $4.4 billion for the cable network in a sale completed in December 2016.
 A series based on the Lionsgate film franchise is an example of synergy between the companies, and Starz couldn’t be happier.

-“I think it’s important to note that that comes through our relationship with Lionsgate,” Zlotnick said in January.
+“I think it’s important to note that that comes through our relationship with Lionsgate,” Zlotnick said in 2018.
 “It continues a franchise that has already generated two hit films which have grossed nearly $300 million at the worldwide box office.”

 Chris Collins will write and run The Continental series for Starz, but he is backed up by executive producers from the John Wick films.
-The films’ producer Basil Iwanyk, director Stahelski, screenwriter Derek Kolstad, co-director David Leitch, and Reeves are all executive producers.
+The films’ producer Basil Iwanyk, director Stahelski, screenwriter Derek Kolstad, co-director Leitch, and Reeves are all executive producers.